-Want a full body pre and post-challenge health anaylsis?
+Want a full body pre and post-challenge health analysis?
 Choose your city:

 Pay just $25 and start today!
 Health analysis include labs, body composition analysis, weight, blood pressure, and before-and-after photos for both pre and post-challenge.

 Join the #AlcoholFreeFor40 group on Facebook.
 Click here to join the group.
-There, you can send messages and ask questions, follow the journey of others, and share your own experiences, challenges, successes, mocktail recipes and photos.
+There, you can send messages and ask questions, follow the journey of others, and share your own experiences, challenges, successes, zero-proof cocktail recipes and photos.
 Visit now to see messages from past participants.